KeyWeeUsr/KrySA/docs/source/gettingstarted.rst

    the process.

-KrySA runs on Kivy framework, therefore it is possible to run it on any of available platforms for Kivy, mainly Windows, Linux and Mac.
-It requires some additional packages you'll need to install if you want to run it:
+KrySA runs on Kivy framework, therefore it is possible to run it on any of available platforms for Kivy, mainly Windows, Linux and Mac with all required packages correctly compiled:

 - `Kivy <https://pypi.python.org/pypi/kivy>`_
 - `SciPy <https://pypi.python.org/pypi/scipy>`_